mknx/smarthome/config.md

  * `threshold`: specify values to trigger depending logics only if the value transit the threshold. low:high to set a value for the lower and upper threshold, e.g. 21.4:25.0 which triggers the logic if the value exceeds 25.0 or fall below 21.4.
 Or simply a single value.
  * `offset` (only for num-types): the offset will be evaluated every time you try to update the value of the item.
 It could be a simple '+2' or a more complex '*3.0/2+3'.
  * `eval` and `eval_trigger`: see the next section for the description of these attributes.
+ * `crontab` and `cycle`: see the logic.conf for possible options to set the value of an item at the specified times / cycles.

 #### eval
 The eval attribute is usefull for small evaluations and corrections.
 The input value is accesible with `value`.